 Under the Income Tax Assessment Act 1936 (Cth), trusts are not taxed as separate entities (except in specific cases).
 Instead:

 The ATO’s guidance on Section 100A and trust reimbursement arrangements means families must ensure trust distributions are genuine and not part of a tax avoidance scheme.
+For this reason, trustees need to be fully aware of the rules that apply to income distributions to avoid adverse tax consequences.

 Establishing a trust involves precise legal documentation and clear financial planning: